• Skip to primary navigation

 • In a small bowl or jug, add half the sesame oil along with the soy sauce, water, gochujang, sugar and garlic.
 Stir until well combined.

-2 tbsp sesame oil, 3 tbsp soy sauce, 3 tbsp water, 1 tbsp gochujang paste, 1 tsp sugar, 1 tbsp garlic
+2 tablespoon sesame oil, 3 tablespoon soy sauce, 3 tablespoon water, 1 tablespoon gochujang paste, 1 teaspoon sugar, 1 tablespoon garlic

 • Pour the other half of the oil into a wok or large non stick frying pan and bring over a high heat.
 Next, add the tofu slices into the pan and fry until golden brown, then flip and cook the other side until golden brown.

-400 g firm tofu, 2 tbsp sesame oil
+400 g firm tofu, 2 tablespoon sesame oil

 • Once the tofu has browned, reduce to medium-high heat and pour in the sauce.
 Allow it to bubble away until the sauce has reduced and thickened.
 This should take around 5 minutes.